SuperchillB/equals-money/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `pnpm cy:run`
+### `pnpm cy:e2e`

-Runs Cypress tests to completion.
+Runs E2E Cypress tests to completion.
 By default, cypress run will run all tests headlessly.

+### `pnpm cy:component`

+Runs E2E Cypress tests to completion.
+By default, cypress run will run all tests headlessly.

 ### `pnpm cy:open`

-Opens a Cypress browser window (Cypress Launchpad).
+Opens a Cypress browser window (Cypress Launchpad) and runs tests in the test runner.

 ### `pnpm run build`